 Projects costing in excess of \$2 million that are to be constructed or acquired solely with cash funds that are not funded under the Higher Education Intercept Program are subject to review by the CDC but not by OSPB or the JBC.
-However, institutions must submit to CDHE a list of such projects on the annual CC-LCF in a non-prioritized list which will be prepared for the annual hearing before the CDC.
+However, institutions must submit to CDHE a list of such projects on the annual Two-Year Cash List (CC-LCF) in a non-prioritized list which will be prepared for the annual hearing before the CDC.
 The list can be amended at any time but it must include the estimated cost, the method of funding, and a schedule for project completion for each project.
-Institutions can amend the list prior to commencing a project that is not included in the institution's most recent submitted list.
+Institutions must amend the list prior to commencing a project that is not included in the institution's most recent submitted list.
+The amended list must be approved by CCHE and CDC.
+Please submit amended lists along with a CC-C2 to CDHE for review at the next CCHE commission meeting.
+Please also coordinate with CDC staff to bring the amended list before the CDC, preferably after the CCHE commission meeting.